-- 4.14 Scheme members may increase their retirement benefits by the payment of Additional Voluntary Contributions ('AVC') in the following ways: - Paying AVCs into a Group Personal Pension arrangement with Aviva Life UK Services Limited; - Paying AVCs into with-profits contracts with Aviva Life UK Services Limited and Prudential Pensions Limited; and - Paying AVCs into the Scheme by purchasing added years. - 4.15 In February 2020 the management of the Additional Voluntary Contribution arrangements with Aviva Life and Prudential was outsourced to Mac Financial Ltd.
+- 4.12 Scheme members may increase their retirement benefits by the payment of Additional Voluntary Contributions ('AVC') in the following ways: - Paying AVCs into a Group Personal Pension arrangement with Aviva Life UK Services Limited: - Paying AVCs into with-profits contracts with Aviva Life UK Services Limited and Prudential Pensions Limited; and - Paying AVCs into the Scheme by purchasing added pension. - 4.13 In February 2020 the management of the Additional Voluntary Contribution arrangements with Aviva Life and Prudential was outsourced to Mac Financial Ltd. - 4.14 The purchase of added years is no longer available to members of the Scheme.
+Members with existing added years contracts continue with these contracts at the individually agreed contribution rates.